Fritz Haarmann: Victims

 Haarmann was acquitted of three murders at his trial: those of Adolf Hennies, Hermann Wolf, and Hermann Bock.
 In each instance, strong circumstantial evidence existed attesting to his guilt.

 In the case of Hermann Wolf, police established that prior to the youth's disappearance, he had informed his father he had conversed with a detective at Hanover station.
 Haarmann is known to have given many of Wolf's clothes to his landlady in the days immediately following his 44th birthday (shortly after Wolf was reported missing).
 Moreover, the youth's distinctive belt buckle was found at Haarmann's Rote Reihe address.
 Haarmann only chose to deny this murder midway through his trial, following heated threats made against him by the father of the murdered youth.

 Haarmann was acquitted of the murder of Adolf Hennies due to conflicting testimony regarding the circumstances as to whether he or Grans actually murdered the youth.
 Although Haarmann admitted at his trial to having dismembered Hennies's body, he claimed to have returned to his apartment and "found a dead body lying there," to which, he claimed, Grans simply replied, "One of yours."
 Grans would deny this claim, and would state that he had bought Hennies's distinctive coat from Haarmann for eight Marks, after having been warned the coat was stolen.
 Due to this conflicting testimony, and the lack of an actual witness to the murder, neither Haarmann nor Grans were convicted of Hennies's murder.

-In the case of Hermann Bock, several friends of his testified at Haarmann's trial that, prior to Haarmann's arrest, they were actively dissuaded from filing a missing person report upon the youth with police; these witnesses testified that Haarmann was insistent on filing the report himself (he had never done so).
+In the case of Hermann Bock, several friends of his testified at Haarmann's trial that, prior to Haarmann's arrest, they were actively dissuaded from filing a missing person report with police; these witnesses testified that Haarmann was insistent on filing the report himself (he had never done so).
 Other witnesses testified to having acquired various personal possessions belonging to the youth from Haarmann.
 In addition, a tailor testified at Haarmann's trial to having been asked by Haarmann to alter the suit.
 Haarmann repeatedly contradicted himself regarding his claims as to how he acquired the youth's possessions.
 It is likely that Haarmann chose to deny this murder due to evidence suggesting the murder had been premeditated, as opposed to being committed in the throes of passion.
 He had known the youth for several years prior to his murder, and Bock was known to be heterosexual.
 Due to his denial of having committed this particular murder, Haarmann was acquitted.